Author photo by Susan Brown.

 It’s a good thing she is not a cat.

 She’s also a writer:

-Her second book, Murder, Magic, and What We Wore, is set in 1818, England, about sixteen-year-old Annis, who would like to become a spy like her father and who does not see why the War Office should put up such a fuss (with bonus magical dressmaking!) is forthcoming from Knopf Books for Young Readers on September 19, 2017.
+Her second novel, Murder, Magic, and What We Wore, is set in 1818, England, about sixteen-year-old Annis, who would like to become a spy like her father and who does not see why the War Office should put up such a fuss (with bonus magical dressmaking!) was published by Knopf Books For Young Readers on September 19, 2017.

 Looking for information for a school project?
 Here are the answers to some commonly asked questions:

 You can see honors and reviews for each of my books by clicking on them here.

 I have a Bachelor of Arts degree in English and Anthropology, and a Master’s of Library and Information Science degree, both from the University of Washington.